CallumCha/CallumCha/README.md

 ## Hi there 👋

+I am a computing graduate from Bournemouth University.

 - 🌱 I’m currently learning as much as possible
 - 🤔 I’m looking for help with improving my work and working on as many projects as possible